mredig/Notes-to-Self/Gaming/Wan Party Game Reference.md

 1. enter `[ourServer]:[serverPort]`
 1. it should appear in the list
 1. when you press `Connect`, it should ask for the same password as others

+### Counter-Strike: Source

+* Linux users with an ultrawide display:
+	* The game crashes when trying to use fullscreen exclusive on an ultrawide, so add the following args to the steam launch options:
+		* `-windowed -noborder -w [screenWidth] -h [screenHeight]`
+* connect:
+	1. In the main game menu, `Find servers`
+	1. Choose the `Favorites` tab
+	1. Press the `Add a Server` button
+	1. enter `[ourServer]:[serverPort]`
+	1. it should appear in the list
+	1. when you press `Connect`, it should ask for the same password as others